aristanetworks/avd/ansible_collections/arista/avd/roles/cvp_configlet_upload/README.md

 ### Tasks

 1. Read content of `{{ configlet_directory }}` and create **cv_configlet** input structure.
-2. Collect Cloudvision facts.
+2. Collect CloudVision facts.
-3. Create or update configlets on Cloudvision server with content from `{{ configlet_directory }}`
+3. Create or update configlets on CloudVision server with content from `{{ configlet_directory }}`

 ## Requirements